buddha216g/CarND-LaneLines-P1/README.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
 First, I converted the images to grayscale, then I applied gaussian blur after with i performed canny edge detection.
-I then chose region of interest and finally applied hough transformation.
+I then chose region of interest (defined by the verices of a polygon )and finally applied hough transformation.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...finding slopes of each line to segregate them into left and right lanes.
-I took the average slopes to then extrapolate the left and right lanes.
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...finding slopes of each line to classify them into left and right lanes.
+I took the average slope and intercept for each segment(left and right) and then used the average values to extrapolate the left and right lanes.

 If you'd like to include images to show how the pipeline works, here is how to include an image: